-Investigating Complaints
+Investigating Complaints of Sexual Harassment

-All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
+All complaints or information about sexual harassment will be investigated, whether that information was reported in oral or written form.
 Investigations will be conducted in a timely manner, and will be confidential to the extent possible.